“Unseelie Dreams Make Unseelie Fae.”~ Luna Lindsey

-With the aquarium gravel now firmly in place; I finished off with a generous covering of stonework with the use of my unique recipe which I have shared on my other blog.
+With the aquarium gravel now firmly in place; I finished off with a generous covering of stonework with the use of my unique recipe and which is published at Tee Bylo.

-The roof ’tiles’ were made from a sheet of mount board in a colour that had caught my eye and which I laid strip by tedious strip (I hate roofing!) over strips of paper which helped to give the impression of a ‘bumpy’ roof.
+The roof ’tiles’ were made from a sheet of mount board in a colour which had caught my eye and which I laid strip by tedious strip (I hate roofing!) over strips of newspaper which helped to create an impression of a ‘bumpy’ roof.

 Having constructed a simple door and the primitive looking porch from balsa wood, I stained these along with the windows and frames in a ‘dark oak’ colour and added three steps of scrap MDF to the newspaper base and which I finished off with my special mix of stonework.

 I also added several burnt stones to the base of the ‘stream’ which I had snaffled from an obsolete BBQ.